 While it is absolutely critical that you adjust your messages and means of communication to your audience, that doesn’t mean you should lose sight of what you need them to know.
 Remember your core messages and make sure you are clearly and effectively incorporating them into your communication, while simultaneously packaging them in a way that will best meet your audience where they are.

 STEP 4: Think about what you need them to know, feel or do based on what you tell them

 More than just passing along information, effective communication should inform, engage, and inspire listeners or readers.
 Keep that in mind when you are crafting your next speech or memo.
 Ask yourself what you want the audience to remember as a result of what you have said.
 Are you calling them to take action of any kind?
 Is that “ask” clearly conveyed and repeated for emphasis?
 The most effective communication moves people to action, and many times we need to ask for what we want!

-STEP 5: Decide the best means of communicating this information.
+STEP 5: Decide the best means of communicating this information

-As a child, we’re often reminded “there’s a time and a place” for that (whatever the activity may be).
+As a child, we’re often reminded that “there’s a time and a place” for that (whatever the activity may be).
 That adage holds true for effective communication as well.

-STEP 6: Ask yourself how you can best relate to your audience and motivate them to take action.
+STEP 6: Ask yourself how you can best relate to your audience and motivate them to take action

 Now we’re getting down to the heart of knowing your audience.
 Look back at your audience list and their mindset.
-Think about a story that you could tell that they might relate to, or a way you could relate back how their actions will have a broader impact on the company as a whole.
+Think about a story that you could tell that they might relate to or a way you could relate back to how their actions will have a broader impact on the company as a whole.
 This is your chance to add relevancy to what you’re saying and leave them with a memorable call to action.

 Ultimately, the key is knowing your audiences and presenting the information they want to hear along with the information they need to hear in a way that works best for them.
 When you think about message delivery in those terms, you’re setting up yourself and your audiences for a positive communications experience – no matter the topic you are conveying.